Welcome to the Center for Health and the Global Environment (CHanGE) at the University of Washington.

-Our planet’s health is inextricably linked to our own health and that of the socioecological systems that support us.
+Our planet’s health is inextricably linked to our own health and the socioecological systems that support us.
 We can already see the direct health impacts of climate change all around us, from wildfires to flooding to extreme heat.

 The indirect health impacts—loss of livelihoods, population displacement, conflict and the effects on nutrition and mental health—may be of even greater concern over the long term.

 There is a place for you in CHanGE.
-Whether you are a student, community member, health practitioner, academic researcher, policymaker or member of an environmental organization, we invite you to join us as a member
+Whether you are a student, community member, health practitioner, academic researcher, policymaker or member of an environmental organization, we invite you to join us as a member.

 The University of Washington has tremendous resources, deep expertise and wide networks of collaborators.
 Together, we can harness these resources to put health in climate action and to advance climate concerns in public health.